Concavity property of minimal $L^{2}$ integrals with Lebesgue measurable gain II: Introduction

 In \cite{G16}, by considering all the minimal $L^{2}$ integrals on the sublevels of the weights $\varphi$, Guan established a sharp version of the effectiveness result of the SOC and presented a concavity property of the minimal $L^2$ integrals.
 After that, Guan \cite{G2018} generalized the concavity property for smooth gain on Stein manifolds.

-In \cite{GM}, Guan-Mi gave some applications of the concavity property: a necessary condition for the concavity degenerating to linearity, a characterization for 1-dimensional case, and a characterization for the holding of the equality in optimal $L^2$ extension problem on open Riemann surfaces with subharmonic weights.
-In \cite{GY-concavity}, Guan-Yuan obtained the concavity property with Lebesgue measurable gain on Stein manifolds with applications: necessary conditions for the concavity degenerating to linearity, characterizations for 1-dimensional case, and a characterization for the holding of the equality in optimal $L^2$ extension problem on open Riemann surfaces with weights may not be subharmonic.
+In \cite{GM}, Guan-Mi gave some applications of the concavity property: a necessary condition for the concavity degenerating to linearity, a characterization for 1-dimensional case, and a characterization for the equality in optimal $L^2$ extension problem on open Riemann surfaces with subharmonic weights.
+In \cite{GY-concavity}, Guan-Yuan obtained the concavity property with Lebesgue measurable gain on Stein manifolds with applications: necessary conditions for the concavity degenerating to linearity, characterizations for 1-dimensional case, and a characterization for the equality in optimal $L^2$ extension problem on open Riemann surfaces with weights may not be subharmonic.

-In the present article, we generalize the above concavity property to weakly pseudoconvex K\"ahler manifolds with applications: a necessary condition for the concavity degenerating to linearity, and a characterization for the holding of the equality in optimal jets $L^2$ extension problem on open Riemann surfaces.
+In the present article, we generalize the above concavity property to weakly pseudoconvex K\"ahler manifolds with applications: a necessary condition for the concavity degenerating to linearity, and a characterization for the equality in optimal jets $L^2$ extension problem on open Riemann surfaces.